wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-docker-ubuntu-quickstart.md

 Você vai querer começar a usar o [Docker]!

 <!--Anchors-->
-[Faça logon no Portal]: #logon
+[Log on to the Portal]: #logon
-[Crie uma máquina virtual com a imagem de Docker de Canonical e MSOpenTech]: #createvm
+[Create a VM with the Docker Image from Canonical and MSOpenTech]: #createvm
-[Conecte-se com o SSH e divirta-se]: #havingfun
+[Connect with SSH and Have Fun]: #havingfun
 [Next steps]: #next-steps